Whittaker Chambers: Perjury

 Hiss was indicted for two counts of perjury relating to testimony he had given before a federal grand jury the previous December.
 He had denied giving any documents to Chambers and testified that he had not seen Chambers after mid-1936.

 Hiss was tried twice for perjury.
 The first trial, in June 1949, ended with the jury deadlocked 8–4 for conviction.
 In addition to Chambers's testimony, a government expert testified that other papers typed on a typewriter belonging to the Hiss family matched the secret papers produced by Chambers.
 An impressive array of character witnesses appeared on behalf of Hiss: two Supreme Court justices, Felix Frankfurter and Stanley Reed, the former Democratic presidential nominee John W. Davis, and the future Democratic presidential nominee Adlai Stevenson.
 Chambers, on the other hand, was attacked by Hiss's attorneys as "an enemy of the Republic, a blasphemer of Christ, a disbeliever in God, with no respect for matrimony or motherhood".
 In the second trial, Hiss's defense produced a psychiatrist who characterized Chambers as a "psychopathic personality" and "a pathological liar".

 The second trial ended in January 1950 with Hiss being found guilty on both counts of perjury.
 He was sentenced to five years in prison.

 Chambers had resigned from Time in December 1948.
 After the Hiss case, he wrote a few articles for Fortune, Life, and Look magazines.

-In 1951, during the HUAC hearings, William Spiegel of Baltimore identified a photo of "Carl Schroeder" as Chambers while Spiegel was describing his involvement with David Zimmerman, a spy in Chambers's network.
+In 1951, during the HCUA hearings, William Spiegel of Baltimore identified a photo of "Carl Schroeder" as Chambers while Spiegel was describing his involvement with David Zimmerman, a spy in Chambers's network.